 8. Magic Whiteboard

-If your job requires you to bring a whiteboard almost anywhere you go, Magic Whiteboard might solve one of your biggest problems.
+If your job requires bringing a whiteboard almost everywhere you go, Magic Whiteboard might solve one of your biggest problems.
 It’s a roll of whiteboard sheets that can stick to any surface.

 The husband-and-wife team of Neil and Laura Westwood are the creators of the product.
 They entered the Den, hoping to get £100,000 for 15%.
 After their presentation, a bidding war commenced.